Moonstone of Ancient Sri Lanka (සඳකඩ පහන)

 Loading...

-Although no monument has been clearly discovered which belongs to the period before Arahath Mahinda’s visit to the island in 3rd century BC, the chronicles record that the earliest form of Buddhist Architecture in Sri Lanka was the Mahiyanganaya and Girihadu Seya.
-Accrding to chronicals they have been built well before the parinirvana of Buddha in 543 BC.
+Although no monument has been clearly discovered that belongs to the period before Arahath Mahinda’s visit to the island in the 3rd century BC, the chronicles record that the earliest form of Buddhist Architecture in Sri Lanka was the Mahiyanganaya and Girihadu Seya.
+According to chronicals they were built well before the parinirvana of Buddha in 543 BC.

 It is obvious that any elevated terrace requires a flight of steps to reach the surface level above.
-The steps of ancient buildings were individual stones cut in to shape.
+The steps of ancient buildings were individual stones cut into shape.
 A pole or railing is required to hold and provide ease to the climb.
-Through the passage of time this rail would have developed into an abacus now known Korawakgala decorated with depictions of artistic stone carvings on it.
-This also provided the stability to the stone steps and stopped any erosion.
-However, it seems that this stony rail structure did not contain any structural support itself to avoid a sudden collapse or a slide towards its front.
-A strong stony wedge deeply inserted into the ground would have solved this requirement which laid the foundation for a more advanced and a sophisticated guardstones to emerge.
-Another unique feature also grew along with this entrance architecture which the moonstone which adorned every flight of steps before the steps.
+Through the passage of time, this rail would have developed into an abacus now known as Korawakgala decorated with depictions of artistic stone carvings on it.
+This also provided stability to the stone steps and stopped any erosion.
+However, it seems that this stony rail structure did not contain any structural support itself to avoid a sudden collapse or a slide toward its front.
+A strong stony wedge deeply inserted into the ground would have solved this requirement which laid the foundation for more advanced and sophisticated guardstones to emerge.
+Another unique feature also grew along with this entrance architecture which is the moonstone that adorned every flight of steps before the steps.

-So we find 3 main unique components in the ancient Buddhist Architecture.
+So we find 3 main unique components in ancient Buddhist Architecture.
 They are

 1. Moonstone (Sandakada Pahana)